philadams-zz/philadams.net/src/quotes.md

 > be beautiful. _William Morris_

 -
+> A life is like a garden.
+Perfect moments can be had, but not preserved,
+> except in memory.
+LLAP. _Leonard Nimoy_

+-
 > It is a sign of great inner insecurity to be hostile to the unfamiliar.
 > _Anaïs Nin_